Megha849/HygieiaDocs/pages/hygieia/api-audit/api-audit.md

 # To execute from CLI:

-mongo 192.168.64.2/admin --eval 'db.getSiblingDB("dashboarduser").createUser({user: "dashboarduser", pwd: "dbpassword", roles: [{role: "readWrite", db: "dashboarddb"}]})'
+mongo 192.168.64.2/admin --eval 'db.getSiblingDB("dashboarddb").createUser({user: "dashboarduser", pwd: "dbpassword", roles: [{role: "readWrite", db: "dashboarddb"}]})'
 ```

-For more information on creating docker image for MongoDB, refer to the [Docker Hub Document](https://hub.docker.com/r/library/mongo/).
+For more information on creating Docker image for MongoDB, refer to the [Docker Hub Document](https://hub.docker.com/r/library/mongo/).

 *   **Step 3: Set Environment Variables**

 Specify the Environment Variables for dashboard properties:

 ```
-docker run -t -p 8080:8080 -v ./logs:/hygieia/logs -e "SPRING_DATA_MONGODB_HOST=127.0.0.1" -i hygieia-api:latest
+docker run -t -p 8080:8080 -v ./logs:/hygieia/logs -e "SPRING_DATA_MONGODB_HOST=127.0.0.1" -i hygieia-apiaudit:latest
 ```

-To define more properties, refer to the [Dockerfile](https://github.com/capitalone/Hygieia/blob/master/api/docker/Dockerfile).
+To define more properties, refer to the [Dockerfile](https://github.com/capitalone/Hygieia/blob/master/api-audit/docker/Dockerfile).

 *	**Step 4: Run the API**

-To run the API from docker, execute the following command from the command prompt:
+To run the API from Docker, execute the following command from the command prompt:

 ```
-docker run -t -p 8080:8080 --link mongodb:mongo -v ./logs:/hygieia/logs -i hygieia-api:latest
+docker run -t -p 8080:8080 --link mongodb:mongo -v ./logs:/hygieia/logs -i hygieia-apiaudit:latest
 ```
-To verify API access from the web browser, take the port mapping and the IP for your docker-machine <env> ip and then verify using url: http://<docker-machine env ip>:<docker port for hygieia_api>/api-audit/dashboard
+To verify audit API access from the web browser, take the port mapping and the IP for your docker-machine <env> ip and then verify using url: `http://<docker-machine env ip>:<docker port for hygieia_api>/apiaudit/dashboard`

 To list the running containers in the local repository, execute the following command: